sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![QR code and text codes exposed](/img/mastodon-two-factor/5-2fa-codes.png)

 We want to scan this QR code into your authenticator app.
 Get out your mobile device and open your authenticator app.Depending on the app, you'll need to tap a button to add a new account via scanning a QR code.
 Hold your phone up to the computer monitor, framing the QR code with your camera.
-Your authenticator app should add your Mastodon account and display a 6-digit number that changes every 30 seconds.
+Your authenticator app should add your Mastodon account and display a 6-digit number (called a "token") that changes every 30 seconds.
 (Optionally, you can store the text secret somewhere safe, like a piece of paper or a password manager.)

-Enter the current 6-digit code and click ENABLE to continue.
+Enter the current 6-digit token and click ENABLE to continue.

 ### Recovery codes

 Next, you'll be presented with 10 **recovery  codes**.
-If you lose your phone and can't get the 6-digit code, you can use one these recovery codes to regain access to your account.
+If you lose your phone and can't get the 6-digit token, you can use one these recovery codes to regain access to your account.
 Store these in a safe place.
 For example, you may print them and store them with other important documents.

 ![Sample recovery codes](/img/mastodon-two-factor/6-back-up-codes.png)